dyth/dyth/README.md

 ### David Yu-Tung Hui 許宇同

 I used to be an AI researcher in Deep Reinforcement Learning.
-My research improved the optimization stability of off-policy gradient-based $Q$-learning algorithms.
+I wrote two works improving the optimization stability of off-policy gradient-based $Q$-learning algorithms:

-I've written two works along this research direction:

 1. **Stabilizing Q-Learning for Continuous Control**
 David Yu-Tung Hui